10 billion for Intel: The state could also pay for that - Breaking Latest News

 Unconditional basic income: idea, pros and cons, models and opinions in surveys

 Depending on how you look at it, the record aids for Intel are no longer as powerful.
 The subsidy critic, IWH boss Gropp, also put your size into perspective.
-Around the world, new factories for semiconductors are being subsidized with around 700 billion euros.
+Around the world, new factories for semiconductors are currently being subsidized with around 700 billion euros in subsidies.